-Each order submitted on the SEF shall include the following:

-- (i) The Legal Entity Identifier of the Participant or Client placing the order; - (ii) A yes/no indication of whether the Participant or Client is a swap dealer with respect to the product with respect to which the order is placed. - (iii) A yes/no indication of whether the Participant or Client is a major swap participant with respect to the product with respect to which the order is placed. - (iv) A yes/no indication of whether the Participant or Client is a Financial Entity. - (v) A yes/no indication of whether the Participant or Client is a U.S. person. - (vi) If applicable, an indication that the Participant or Client will elect the clearing requirement exception in CEA section (2)(h)(7) for any swap resulting from the order. - (vii) If the swap will be allocated: - a.
-An indication that the swap will be allocated. - b.
-The Legal Entity Identifier of each Participant or Client. - c.
-An indication of whether the swap is a post-allocation swap. - (viii) If the swap is a post-allocation swap, the unique swap identifier of the original transaction between the reporting counterparty and the agent.
+- the quote will have a "last look" where such Participant will confirm the quote.
+The last look will expire in 30 seconds and until the Participant confirms the quote the requestor may cancel the quote. - i.
+Customer.
+The Customer requesting a quote on the RFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User. - (iii) Priorities of Orders: For any bid or offer on the CLOB, and for any RFQ or response to an RFQ, each Participant shall be given equal priority in terms of when such actions shall be displayed to the relevant Participants on CMSEF.
+Each order submitted on the SEF shall include the following: - a.
+The Legal Entity Identifier of the Participant or Client placing the order; - b.
+A yes/no indication of whether the Participant or Client is a swap dealer with respect to the product with respect to which the order is placed. - c.
+A yes/no indication of whether the Participant or Client is a major swap participant with respect to the product with respect to which the order is placed. - d.
+A yes/no indication of whether the Participant or Client is a Financial Entity. - e.
+A yes/no indication of whether the Participant or Client is a U.S. Person. - f.
+If applicable, an indication that the Participant or Client will elect the clearing requirement exception in CEA section (2)(h)(7) for any swap resulting from the order. - (iv) Brokered Orders: Participants may enter an Order through a Registered Broker for which the Participant has entered into an agreement that permits the Registered Broker to act on behalf of the Participant.
+Such Order are treated as if the Order was entered directly by the Participant, under the rules of CMSEF.